 Additional information about Park Güell:

 Most of the park is free to visit.
 The part with Gaudi’s work has an entrance fee, though.
-It is important to note that the Monumental Zone with the most popular attractions in Barcelona.
+It is important to note that the Monumental Zone is the most popular attractions in Barcelona.
 Therefore, it is worth getting a ticket.
 To avoid long queues, book your tickets online in advance.

 How to visit Park Güell’s monumental zone for free?